coronadofactory/service-connector/README.md

-spring-js
+service-connector
 ==========

-Ajax connector with Javascript and love to change the world
+Service connector pattern implementation for connecting jQuery invocation to and Spring framework services

 ## Dependencies